apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example estimates the distinct number of tail numbers in the `Tail_Number` column from the `flight-carriers` datasource.
+The following example estimates the distinct number of tail numbers in the `Tail_Number` column of the `flight-carriers` datasource.

 ```sql
 SELECT THETA_SKETCH_ESTIMATE( DS_THETA("Tail_Number") ) AS "estimate"